 For example, if you were injured in an auto accident by a negligent driver while performing a work-related task, you may be entitled to further compensation for your pain and suffering.

-If you believe your workplace injury was caused by a third-party’s negligence or recklessness, our workers’ compensation lawyers in Macon will investigate your claim to determine if you have a valid case.
+If you believe your workplace injury was caused by a third-party’s negligence or recklessness, our Macon workers’ compensation lawyers will investigate your claim to determine if you have a valid case.

 Call 1-844-RESULTS to schedule a free consultation.